Live from the Southern Command in sunny South Florida.

 He needs the perception that they aren't doing anything.

-So what's he goes out and says, hey, if they're not going to do things for the America people, if they're not going to go out and create jobs, if they're gonna put the middle class first, well, I'm not gonna wait.
+So once he goes out and says, hey, if they're not going to do things for the American people, if they're not going to go out and create jobs, if they're going to put the middle class first, I'm not going to wait.

-And and that's uh serves the purpose of running against the doodling Congress and uh taking matters in his own hands for the people and doing it and so forth.
+And that serves the purpose of running against the dude in Congress and taking matters in his own hands for the people and doing it and so forth.

 Who cares about the Constitution?